 Set a turn-off time.
 Don’t allow devices or TV after bedtime.
 Sounds so radical!
 Kids need their sleep to stay healthy and to perform well in school.
 It’s the perfect time to charge everyone’s phone.

 New driver in the family?
 Set the guidelines immediately.
 No texting, talking on the phone, and no distractions.
 It will keep them and their passengers safe.

 Although this is a touchy one, monitoring online interactions protect your child’s physical safety, self-esteem, and social well-being.
 The worst negative consequences of the digital age are online bullies and cyber predators.
 Know whom your child is communicating with on social media, and note their emotional reactions after.
 Talk to them about bullying and the risks associated when chatting with an unknown person.

 Provide Distractions And Get Them Moving

 Find ways to get them outside or play family games inside.
 Go to the movies, then discuss the movie over dinner out, with no phones, of course.
 Encourage them to learn tennis, soccer, or play baseball.

 Support Real Friendships and Relationships

 Young folks can get isolated and lonely when they only have shallow online connections.
 Depression, anxiety, and our growing rate of suicide can be connected to “so-called” friends online.
 Make it a point to allow children to have peers over for dinner, or invite them on family outings.
-One to one, eyeball to eyeball relationships are the real kind that give our kids the social skills they need for their future.
+One-to-one, eyeball to eyeball relationships are the real kind that gives our kids the social skills they need for their future.